modeseven-lfit/project-reports/GITHUB_API_ERROR_LOGGING.md

         f.write(error_message + "\n")
 ```

-This is automatically set by GitHub Actions and displays in the workflow run summary.
+GitHub Actions sets this variable and displays it in the workflow run summary.

 ---